baritonehands/gccg-react/README.md

     # OR

-    react-native run android
+    react-native run-android

 ## Releasing

+The prod builds have an alias in project.clj:

+    lein prod-build

-Read the links for each original project above for distribution instructions.
+Read the links for each original project above for packaging instructions.